sharif-42/ML_Library_Exploring/README.md

 # Machine Learning Library Exploring

 This is my practice session.
-Here I put my all practice code and notes for my future work.
+Here I put my all practice code all about Machine Learning Libraries and write notes for my future work.
 By this i can track myself what I have learned and what to learn, that help me take future decisions.

 ### Installing Jupyter Notebook Using PIP